e1mostafa/Image-Classification-with-Machine-Learning/README.md

-🧠 Image Classification AI Models
+A machine learning project for image classification using multiple models including Logistic Regression, Random Forest, and Support Vector Machine (SVM).

-A machine learning project for image classification using multiple models including Logistic Regression, Random Forest, and Support Vector Machine.
 The project also provides interactive interfaces using Streamlit and Tkinter.

 📂 Project Structure
 ├── logistic.joblib     # Trained Logistic Regression model